igh9410/igh9410-infra/README.md

-# 🔬 Homelab Infra
+# 🔬 igh9410-infra

-This repository contains all of the configuration and documentation of my homelab.
+All the infrastructure-as-code, configurations, and documentation for my homelab are stored in this repository.
 I use my homelab for deploying my side projects and experiment new technologies and Kubernetes cluster.

 ## Cluster Provisioning & Architecture